aperofsky/aperofsky.github.io/_pages/research.md

 Key findings include:
 * An early-season national show played a key role in the propagation and spatial dissemination of a specific virus (H1 δ-2) that became dominant among exhibition swine and was associated with the majority of zoonotic infections in 2018.
-* Jackpot shows are events held specifically to show swine and do not include the additional community festival attractions that are present at a typical state or county fair.
-The earlier timing of jackpot shows and long-distance travel for repeated showing of individual pigs provides a pathway for the introduction of influenza into county fairs.
+* The earlier timing of jackpot shows and long-distance travel for repeated showing of individual pigs provides a pathway for the introduction of influenza into county fairs.
+Jackpot shows are held at the beginning of the "show season" to specifically to show swine and do not include the additional community festival attractions that are present at state and county fairs.

 Understanding the evolutionary origins of zoonotic IAVs and which types of exhibition shows are likely to have downstream effects on disease transmission can inform public health mitigation strategies to ultimately reduce zoonotic IAV transmission and the risk of pandemic IAV emergence.